top of page

 POPULATION*

-The Southern Resident orcas are a large extended family, or clan, comprised of J, K, and L pods.
+The Southern Resident orcas are an extended family or clan comprising J, K, and L pods.

 The Southern Resident killer whales (SRKW; also called orcas/Orcinus orca) are a large extended family, or clan, comprised of J, K, and L pods.
 Within each pod, families form into sub-pods centered around older females, usually grandmothers or great-grandmothers.
 Male and female offspring remain in close association with their mothers for life.

 Throughout the 1960s and early 1970s, the population of the three pods was significantly reduced due to whale captures for marine park exhibitions.
 The abductors killed at least 13 orcas during the captures; 45 whales were delivered to parks worldwide (read CWR Blog: Captured!
-Sold to the highest bidder!)
-Only one SRKW is alive in captivity (Tokitae/Sk’aliChelt-tenaut/Lolita).
+Sold to the highest bidder!).
 Seventy-one SRKWs survived in 1974.
+Following the death of Tokitae/Sk’aliChelt-tenaut in August 2023, no SRKW lives in captivity.

 Southern Resident Orca CLAN